 11Will you do a home visit?

-No. Everything I need is at my disposal in my office.
-To pack up and carry everything with me to give the high quality massage I want my clients to experience is too much.
-The travel time, the set up time and the tear down time would negatively affect my office schedule.
-To get the full affect of a massage it is best to make an appointment and come into the office.
+No. Everything we need is at our disposal in the office.
+To pack up and carry everything with us to give the high quality massage we want our clients to experience is too much.
+The travel time and the set up and tear down time would negatively affect our office schedule.
+To get the full effect of a massage it is best to make an appointment and come into the office.

 12Do you offer couples massage?